franke-hub/SDL/COMMIT.md

 Debugging this problem hasn't been possible.
 It appears to be occuring during startup complete Signal handling, but the event handler doesn't appear to be invoked.
-The Signals restructuring requires all Events to be derived from a new Signals::Event struct which is basically just a tag.
+The Signals restructuring requires all Events to be derived from a new Signals\::Event struct which is basically just a tag.
 Event handlers now need to dynamically cast the provided basic Event type into the expected derived type rather than simply rely on template type matching.